 PREVENTIVE MEDICINE RESIDENCY

-Physicians trained in preventive medicine pursue a variety of career opportunities such as work within federal, state or local public health agencies, work in the managed care or pharmaceutical industry, accountable care organizations, academic positions in schools of public health or medicine, or research careers in other settings where public health research skills are valued.
+Physicians trained in preventive medicine pursue a variety of career opportunities such as work within federal, state or local public health agencies, work within occupational medicine and employee health services, work in the managed care or pharmaceutical industry, accountable care organizations, academic positions in schools of public health or medicine, or research careers in other settings where public health research skills are valued.

 185 South Orange Avenue, Newark, New Jersey 07103